anira-project/anira/docs/sphinx/usage.rst

 the input's over ``const float* const*`` with ``ANIRA_TENSOR_READ_ONLY`` ORed into ``flags``.
 A Static tensor is never planar: it is one block in the spec's shape (next paragraph).

-**Static tensors.** A tensor without a ring (a Static spec, and a Buffer spec under a Hard contract) has one description everywhere: the whole tensor in the spec's shape and dtype, any dtype, a Channel axis of any extent included.
+**Static tensors.** A Static tensor has one description everywhere: the whole tensor in the spec's shape and dtype, any dtype, a Channel axis of any extent included (a Buffer spec is not served this way: under a Hard contract it is refused at prepare, see section 1.1).
 One ``anira_tensor_init_host`` over the spec's extents builds it (all-zero strides are packed row-major; other strides are read and written as given).
 The handler keeps the value in a store of its own, sized and zeroed at ``anira_handler_create``, untouched by ``anira_handler_prepare`` and ``anira_handler_reset``: